-Never allow heat to be applied to the axle tube, since the rubber providing the spring torsion action doing so will severely damage.
+Never allow heat to be applied to the axle tube because the rubber providing the spring torsion action will be severely damage.

 Rubber Torsion Axle Alignment Specifications

 Toe-In and Camber Specifications Toe-In each side 1/16 in.
 Tolerance 1/8 in. + or - Camber each side 3/4 degrees positive Tolerance 3/4 degrees + or -